valadorinc/dev/README.md

-##Valador Pool2 Submission##

-Pool Two: Development Pool: In addition to the Description, above, the Quoter must demonstrate that they followed the U.S. Digital Services Playbook by providing evidence in the repository.
-The README.md file should also make reference to the following for Pool Two Development:
 a. assigned one leader, gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted
 Valador follows the Agile Scrum methodology for design and development.
 During the kick-off meeting for this Project, Valador assigned Kevin Sadeghian as the Product Owner, then worked to define the scope of the project based on the RFQ content.
 Mr. Sadeghian is a Certified Scrum Product Owner (CSPO) and was provided with the authority and responsibility to complete the Project; and was held accountable for the quality and timeliness of the final prototype and accompanying artifacts.

-b. assembled a multidisciplinary and collaborative team that includes at a minimum two of the labor categories limited to the Development Pool labor categories to develop the prototype as quoted in Attachment C. The quoter’s proposed mix of labor categories and level of effort for its working prototype, as reflected in Attachment C, shall be evaluated to assess the quoter’s understanding and capability to supply agile delivery services c. used at least five modern and open-source technologies, regardless of architectural layer (frontend, backend etc)
+b. assembled a multidisciplinary and collaborative team that includes at a minimum two of the labor categories limited to the Development Pool labor categories to develop the prototype as quoted in Attachment C. The quoter’s proposed mix of labor categories and level of effort for its working prototype, as reflected in Attachment C, shall be evaluated to assess the quoter’s understanding and capability to supply agile delivery services
 Valador assembled a team which included the following Valador employees:

-Kevin Sadeghian – Product Owner
-Philip Stroh – Software Engineer
-Paulo Ordevez – Graphic Designer
-Adelia Nichols – Graphic Designer
+Labor Category	GSA Labor Category	Name
+Technical Architect	Senior Systems Engineer	Ben Franzini Front End Web Developer	Developer	Philip Stroh, Paulo Ordoveza Back End Web Developer	Developer	David White
-David White – System Architect
+DevOps Engineer	Software Engineer	David White
-Sean Yao – Software Developer
-Ben Franzini – Technical Writer

 Each of these individuals has different skillsets and varying years of experience.
 The resource estimates for each team member were calculated, factored into the project budget, documented in the project PMP and approved by Valador’s CEO to ensure availability throughout the project.
 Additionally, Valador set up workspace for the duration of the project in one of our conference rooms.
 The room was equipped with four computers (each with two monitors), a projector, and a whiteboard.
 For the majority of the Project the team worked in the conference room and held all Sprint related meetings in the same workspace.
 This allowed problems to be solved quickly and developers to collaborate when they ran into a roadblock.
 This was especially important for this Project given the short duration.
 Mr. Franzini was working remotely from out of state so the team utilized Skype, Webex meetings, and teleconferences to included him in the collaborative working process.

+c. used at least five modern and open-source technologies, regardless of architectural layer (frontend, backend etc)

+Valador used the following open-source technologies in the development of the prototype:
+•	Bootstrap
+•	PHP
+•	Google Charts
+•	Ajax
+•	jQuery
+•	MySQL
+•	Java
+•	Restlet
+•	Eclipse
+•	Git
+•	Jenkins
+•	JSP
+•	Tomcat

 d. deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider was used